This Pediatrician’s Favorite Baby Products

 100% white petroleum jelly

 I have yet to meet a baby who needed no moisturizing or diaper-area creams at all.
-If your baby uses a cream that works, there’s no need to change.
-However, if a family is shopping for a new baby, my easy recommendation is 100% white petroleum jelly (a common brand name is Vaseline).
+If a family is shopping for a new baby, my easy recommendation is 100% white petroleum jelly (a common brand name is Vaseline).
 It works as both a moisturizer and a diaper cream.
 I talk more about why I think Vaseline is great (along with some skin care tips) in this post.

 100% white petroleum jelly (affiliate link)